Read This First

 Prompt 2: Why is a non-dogmatic “leaving the door ajar”, as Feynman recommended, so important to honest minds?

-The section turns on Importance of Non-Dogmatic Openness in Honest Inquiry, Encouraging Continuous Learning, and Avoiding Intellectual Stagnation.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Importance of Non-Dogmatic Openness in Honest Inquiry, Encouraging Continuous Learning, and Avoiding Intellectual Stagnation in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Importance of Non-Dogmatic Openness in Honest Inquiry distinct from Encouraging Continuous Learning.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Importance of Non-Dogmatic Openness in Honest Inquiry distinct from Encouraging Continuous Learning.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Our brains naturally gravitate towards information that confirms our existing beliefs.
 This confirmation bias can lead us to dismiss contradictory evidence or downplay the limitations of our current understanding.
 By “leaving the door ajar,” we acknowledge the possibility that we might be wrong and remain open to new information that could challenge our current view.